SabreenaFatimah-git/FoodApp/README.md

 ## Food App
-A dynamic and interactive food ordering web app built using React.js, styled with Tailwind CSS, and bundled with Parcel.
+A dynamic and interactive food ordering web app built using React.js & styled with Tailwind CSS.
 The app allows users to browse restaurants, search for specific eateries, view menus, and filter top-rated options seamlessly.

 ## Features